Ready to manage your own club?

 Filter by position.
 Use the GK / DEF / MID / FWD buttons above the table to see the best in each role.
 Rank within a filtered view re-counts from #1.

 The 0 to 100 number on the manager ranking and on every manager's profile.
-It blends your league points rate (3 for a win, 1 for a draw) with an experience bonus that caps at 20 points.
-A new manager who's won 4 of 5 matches scores around 80.
-A long running manager with a 60% points rate sits in the same neighbourhood.
-The score caps at 100, so the very best plateau there.
+It blends your points rate (3 for a win, 1 for a draw, across competitive matches) with an experience bonus that rewards long-serving managers up to a ceiling.
+A new manager who wins most of their early matches scores highly, and a long running manager with a strong points rate sits in the same neighbourhood.
+The score tops out at 100, so the very best plateau there.

 The number in the # column is your canonical rank and never moves.
 Clicking a column header re-orders the visible rows so you can sort by squad value, wins, goals, or any other column, but every row keeps the rank it earned in the canonical order.
 The #1 club is always #1 even if you sort the table by squad value.